Nicholas-Floyd/UIowaProjects/README.md

 ## CS:5800 – Election Website

 This was a capstone-style software engineering project built in a group using the AGILE process.
-It includes a full-stack web app for managing and conducting elections, built with Flask and PostgreSQL.
+It includes a full-stack web app for managing and conducting elections, built with Flask and Sqlite.
 We conducted weekly meetings with our client (Professor/TA) to simulate a real-world development cycle.

 ---